 During the pandemic, a wave of households left the urban cores of superstar cities, and fewer households moved in.
-For example, New York City's urban core lost 5 percent of its population from mid-2020 to mid-2022, San Francisco's lost 6 percent during the same period, and London's lost 7 percent from mid-2020 to mid-2021.2 The main reason was out-migration.
+For example, New York City's urban core lost 5 percent of its population from mid-2020 to mid-2022, and San Francisco's lost 7 percent.
+The main reason was out-migration.
 In the suburbs, by contrast, populations grew, or they shrank less dramatically than populations in the urban cores did.
 In the United States, suburbanization had already been happening before the pandemic, and the shock accelerated an existing trend; by contrast, in most of the European and Japanese cities we studied, urbanization gave way to suburbanization (Exhibit E2).